msguerra74/Automata/Projects/_example.com/_drafts/example-post.md

 ---
 title: Meta titles should be kept under 60 characters in length
-description: Meta descriptions can be any length, but search engines typically truncate descriptions longer than 160 characters, so it's best to keep them between 150 and 160.
+description: Meta descriptions can be any length, but search engines typically truncate descriptions longer than 160 characters, so it's best to keep them under 160.
 layout: post
 include:
   class: post